ingadhoc/sale/sale_invoice_operation/README.rst

+Needed integration between invoice operations and sales.
-ADD posibility to predefine invoice operations on sales orders
+I also adds posibility to predefine invoice operations on sales orders